-- 4. Prohibition of commercial dealings in human organs - (1) A person is guilty of an offence if, in Bahamas, he- - (a) makes or receives any payment for the supply of, or for an offer to supply; - (b) seeks to find a person willing to supply for payment, or offers to supply for payment; or - (c) initiates or negotiates any arrangement involving the making of a payment for the supply of, or for an offer to supply, an organ which has been or is to be removed from a dead or living person, whether in Bahamas or elsewhere, and is intended to be transplanted into another person, whether in Bahamas or elsewhere.
+Prohibition from dealings in human organs

+- (1) A person is guilty of serious professional misconduct where that person: - (a) makes or receives any payment for the supply of, or for an offer to supply; - (b) seeks to find a person willing to supply for payment, or offers to supply for payment; or - (c) initiates or negotiates any arrangement involving the making of a payment for the supply of, or for an offer to supply, an organ which has been or is to be removed from a dead or living person, whether in The Bahamas or elsewhere, and is intended to be transplanted into another person, whether in The Bahamas or elsewhere.

-- (2) A person is guilty of an offence if he takes part in the management or control of a body of persons corporate or unincorporate whose activities consist of or include the initiation or negotiation of any arrangements referred to in subsection (1)(c). - (3) Without prejudice to subsection (1)(b), a person is guilty of an offence if he causes to be published or distributed, or knowingly publishes or distributes an advertisement- - (a) inviting persons to supply for payment an organ which has been or is to be removed from a dead or living person, whether in Bahamas or elsewhere, and is intended to be transplanted into another person, whether in Bahamas or elsewhere, or offering to supply any such organ for payment; or - (b) indicating that the advertiser is willing to initiate or negotiate an arrangement referred to in subsection (1)(c). - (4) In this section "advertisement" includes any form of advertising whether to the public generally, to any section of the public or individually to selected persons. - (5) A person is guilty of an offence if, in Bahamas, he transplants an organ into a person and he knew or ought, after reasonable inquiry, to have known that a payment was or was to be made for supplying the organ, regardless of where the payment was made and, where the payment was not made in Bahamas, regardless of whether or not such payment was prohibited under the laws of the country where the payment was made.
+- (2) A person is guilty of serious professional misconduct where that person takes part in the management or control of a body of persons corporate or unincorporated whose activities consist of or include the initiation or negotiation of any arrangements referred to in subsection (1)(c). - (3) Without prejudice to subsection (1)(b),a person is guilty of serious professional misconduct where that person causes to be published or distributed, or knowingly publishes or distributes an advertisement: - (a) inviting persons to supply for payment an organ which has been or is to be removed from a dead or living person, whether in The Bahamas or elsewhere, and is intended to be transplanted into another person, whether in The Bahamas or elsewhere, or offering to supply any such organ for payment; or - (b) indicating that the advertiser is willing to initiate or negotiate an arrangement referred to in subsection (1)(c). - (4) In this section "advertisement" includes any form of advertising whether to the public generally, to any section of the public or individually to selected persons. - (5) A person is guilty of serious professional misconduct where, in The Bahamas, that person transplants an organ into a person and he knew or ought, after reasonable inquiry, to have known that a payment was or was to be made for supplying the organ, regardless of where the payment was made and, where the payment was not made in The Bahamas, regardless of whether or not such payment was prohibited under the laws of the country where the payment was made.

-- (6) A person is guilty of an offence if he imports an organ for the purpose of- - (a) having it transplanted into a person in Bahamas; or - (b) exporting it to a country where it is intended that it be transplanted into a person, and he knew or ought, after reasonable inquiry, to have known that a payment was or was to be made for supplying the organ, regardless of whether or not such payment was prohibited under the laws of the country where the payment was made.
+- (6) A person is guilty of serious professional misconduct where that person imports an organ for the purpose of: - (a) having it transplanted into a person in The Bahamas; or - (b) exporting it to a country where it is intended that it be transplanted into a person, and he knew or ought, after reasonable inquiry, to have known that a payment was or was to be made for supplying the organ, regardless of whether or not such payment was prohibited under the laws of the country where the payment was made.

-- (7) A person is guilty of an offence if, in Bahamas, he removes from a dead or living person an organ intended for transplant into another person, whether in Bahamas or elsewhere, and he knew or ought, after reasonable inquiry, to have known that a payment was or was to be made for that organ. - (8) A person guilty of an offence under this section shall be liable upon a first conviction to a fine at \$25,000.00 and or imprisonment for 3 months and upon a subsequent conviction to a fine at \$25,000.00 and to imprisonment for 1 year.
+(7) A person is guilty of serious professional misconduct where, in The Bahamas, that person removes from a dead or living person an organ intended for transplant into another person, whether in The Bahamas or elsewhere, and he knew or ought, after reasonable inquiry, to have known that a payment was or was to be made for that organ.